MicrosoftDocs/defender-docs/articles/defender-for-cloud/copilot-security-in-defender-for-cloud.md

 # Copilot for Security in Defender for Cloud (Preview)

-Microsoft Defender for Cloud has integrated both Microsoft Copilot for Security and Microsoft Copilot for Azure into its experience.
+Microsoft Defender for Cloud integrates both Microsoft Copilot for Security and Microsoft Copilot for Azure into its experience.
 With these integrations, you can ask security-related questions, receive responses, and automatically trigger the necessary skills needed to analyze, summarize, remediate, and delegate recommendations using natural language prompts.

 Both [Copilot for Security](/copilot/security/microsoft-security-copilot) and [Copilot for Azure](/azure/copilot/overview?wt.mc_id=copilot_1a_webpage_gdc) are cloud-based AI platforms that provide a natural language copilot experience.
-They assist security professionals in understanding the context and impact of recommendations, remediating or delegating tasks, and addressing misconfigurations in code.
+They assist security professionals in understanding the context and effect of recommendations, remediating or delegating tasks, and addressing misconfigurations in code.

-By leveraging Microsoft Defender for Cloud's integration with Copilot for Security and Copilot for Azure on the recommendations page, you can enhance your security posture and mitigate risks in your environments.
+Defender for Cloud's integration with Copilot for Security and Copilot for Azure on the recommendations page allows you to enhance your security posture and mitigate risks in your environments.
 This integration streamlines the process of understanding and implementing recommendations, making your security management more efficient and effective.

 ## How Copilot works in Defender for Cloud

-Defender for Cloud has integrated Copilot directly in to the Defender for Cloud experience.
+Defender for Cloud integrates Copilot directly in to the Defender for Cloud experience.
 This integration allows you to analyze, summarize, remediate, and delegate your recommendations with natural language prompts

 :::image type="content" source="media/copilot-security-in-defender-for-cloud/analyze-copilot.png" alt-text="Screenshot that shows where the Analyze with copilot button located on the recommendations page." lightbox="media/copilot-security-in-defender-for-cloud/analyze-copilot.png":::

 When you open Copilot, you can use natural language prompts to ask questions about the recommendations.
-Copilot provides you with a response in natural language that helps you understand the context of the recommendation, the effect of implementing the recommendation, and the steps to take to implement the recommendation.
+Copilot provides you with a response in natural language that helps you understand the context of the recommendation.
+It also explains the effect of implementing the recommendation and provides steps to take for implementation.

 Some sample prompts include: